zicklag/blog/src/content/blog/introducing-the-leaf-protocol/index.md

 ## Another Protocol?

 Before going further I want to address an inevitable thought: "why are you making _another_ protocol!?
-We've already got ActivityPub, AtProto, Nostr, RDF, IPNS, etc. etc."
+We've already got ActivityPub, AtProto, Nostr, RDF, IPFS, etc. etc."

 The first reason is that we have priorities for Weird, specifically being local-first and supporting seamless data migration, that are different than most other protocols.
 Our goal **above all else**